Ecwid/ecwid-api-docs/includes/_webhooks.md

 - Receive a webhook from Ecwid
 - Respond with 200OK HTTP status
 - Parse the request information: identify `orderNumber` from `entityId`, make sure the `eventType` is correct and get `storeId` value, check if `newPaymentStatus` value is "PAID"
-- Get order details from Ecwid via [the Ecwid REST API](#rest-api-reference)
+- Get order details from Ecwid via [the Ecwid REST API](https://developers.ecwid.com/api-documentation/rest-api-reference)
+- Check if the order has changed compared to current info you have
 - Send order details to a fulfillment center
 - Set order fulfillment status as "PROCESSING" via [the Ecwid REST API](#rest-api-reference)

-See also [the webhooks best practices](#webhooks-best-practices) on webhooks security and processing examples.
+See also [the webhooks best practices](https://developers.ecwid.com/api-documentation/webhooks-best-practices) on webhooks security and processing examples.

 ### Responding to webhooks